Amartya32/Leap_and_Motion_Capture/README.md

     <li> implements a background server on a second thread which runs parallel to the main program and listens on a UDP socket to incoming events from QTM on port 8888, which is the default port of QTM sending out data</li>
     <li> default interface the is the loopback interface which refers to the machine this servers on</li>
     <if no parameters are given the program will use default confgurations</li>
-    <li> the server is responsible for updating the golbal <em>status_qtm</em> variable which gets written into the output textfile and indicates the intervals in which QTM was capturing data while running the Leap Motion Controller</li>
+    <li> the server is responsible for updating the global <em>status_qtm</em> variable which gets written into the output textfile and indicates the intervals in which QTM was capturing data while running the Leap Motion Controller</li>
     <li> this intervalls are consecutive leap data frames which have a 1 in their status_qtm column</li>
   </ul>